-You’ve been invited to the Crowdin Enterprise project and not sure where to start?
-Here’s everything you need to proceed with translating and proofreading.
+You’ve been invited to join the Crowdin Enterprise project, but not sure where to start?
+Here’s everything you need to get started with translating and proofreading.
 This article will walk you through the basics of the translation process in Crowdin Enterprise.

 You will receive an invitation email or a link from a project manager to join the organization in Crowdin Enterprise.
-After you accept the invitation, you will be redirected to the Signup page where you will create a new account.
+After accepting the invitation, you will need to create a new account to proceed.

-Workspace is the first page you’ll see after a successful registration.
-You will have proofreader or translator (or both) access to the project steps you’ve been assigned to work with.
-You can access each of them from the main window.
+The Workspace is the first page you’ll see after a successful registration.
+You’ll have the proofreader or translator (or both) access to the project you’ve been assigned to work on.
+You can access each project from here.

-Check this page for all the key updates on all of the projects you’re a member of.
-For example, notifications on the new strings added, new tasks created, and more.
-You can also receive updates via email or Slack.
+On this page, you can see all the key updates for the projects you are working on.
+For example, notifications about new strings added, new tasks created, etc. You can also choose to receive updates via email or Slack.
 Open your Account Settings and go to the Notifications tab to change your notification preferences.

 Create one-to-one conversations or add as many project members to a conversation as needed.
-Every time you receive a message in any of the conversations, you’ll see it appear here.
+Any time you receive a message in one of the conversations, you can view it here.

-This page will contain all the list of tasks assigned to you.
+This page contains a list of tasks assigned to you.
 Use the filter for better navigation and archive the completed tasks.

-For projects with workflow, you can click the expand icon next to the language to see workflow steps assigned to you.
-You can choose the workflow step and open all the strings you will work with at this step in the Editor.
+For projects with workflow, you can click the expand icon next to the language to see the workflow steps assigned to you.
+You can select the workflow step and open all the strings you will be working with in that step in the Editor.

-To access separate source files, click on the necessary target language from the list.
+To access specific source files, click on the needed target language from the list and select the file.

 Translators and proofreaders work in the Editor.
 Open each file in the Editor separately or access all the strings of the assigned workflow step at once.
 You can switch between the files directly in the Editor.
 To make your work in the Editor more efficient, consider using the keyboard shortcuts.

-If you open the Editor on a translation step, you’ll see the following sections:
+When you open the Editor on the Translation step, you’ll see the following sections:

 A list of the source strings.
 Each string is marked with the symbol that helps you identify its state - untranslated, translated, or approved.
 You’ll also be able to identify strings that have comments or related issues.
 Learn more

 To find the needed string, type your search phrase in the Search in file (Search strings) field in this section.
-You can sort out the source strings using the Simple or Advanced Filter.
+You can filter and sort the source strings using the Simple or Advanced Filter.

-The main working area with the source string on the top, and the section where you can type in translations below.
+The main working area with the source string at the top and the section where you can type translations below.

-The context to the string is shown right below the source string.
-Typically it can include descriptions and screenshots.
-You can request context from here if necessary.
+The context of the string is displayed right below the source string.
+Typically, this can include descriptions and screenshots.
+You can request context from here if needed.

-The terms that were added to the project glossary will be underlined in the source string.
-You can check additional explanation added to the term for the accurate translation.
+The terms added to the project glossary are underlined in the source string.
+You can review the additional explanation added to the term to make sure the translation is correct.
 A project manager can also give you permission to add terms to the project glossary.

-If the source string has highlighted elements that means the string contains the elements of ICU message syntax.
-You should copy the source to translate this type of source strings.
+If the source string has highlighted elements, it means that the string contains the elements of ICU message syntax.
+You should copy the source to translate this type of source string.

-You might also get pop-up QA checks messages that will help to avoid some translation inaccuracy, for example, inconsistency in punctuation, spaces mismatch, missing variables, and more.
+You may also get pop-up messages about QA checks that will help you avoid translation inaccuracies, such as inconsistent punctuation, mismatched spaces, missing variables, etc.

-This section will contain all the resources and previous translations you might refer to:
+This section contains the resources and previous translations that might be useful:

 Discuss the meaning of the source string or other related questions here.
-You can mention the particular person you’d like to address or create an issue related to the string.
+Use “@” and a username to mention the specific person or create an issue related to the string.

-If you are assigned to proofread the translations you’ll see the list of source strings and their translations that you can approve or correct.
+If you are assigned to proofread the translations, you’ll see the list of source strings and their translations that you can review, correct where needed, and approve.
 The strings with the QA checks issues will be highlighted in this mode.
 You’ll also see the strings that were translated with the help of Translation Memory or Machine Translation engine.

-In every project, strings move from one workflow step to the next one.
-There are two statuses ToDo and Done.
-They are applied to each string depending on its status on the workflow step they’re currently on.
-You can change the string status manually and it won’t be sent to the next workflow step.
+In every project, strings move from one workflow step to the next.
+There are three statuses: ToDo, Pending, and Done.
+They are applied to each string depending on its status at the workflow step it’s currently at.

-For example, if you’re assigned to translate the string, once you save the translation it is marked as Done and moves to the next step.
-If you do not want the string to move to the next steps, you can change its status manually to ToDo and come back to it later.
+For example, if you’re assigned to translate the string, once you save the translation, the string is marked as Done and then moves to the next step.

-You can download files (in XLIFF format preferably), translate the strings offline and upload translations back to the project.
+You can download project files (preferably in XLIFF format), translate strings offline, and upload completed translations to the project.